Palantir: Valuation

 The company was valued at $9 billion in December 2013 after raising an additional $107.5 million in funding.
 Forbes wrote that the valuation made Palantir "among Silicon Valley's most valuable private technology companies".
 Palantir's valuation rose to $15 billion after a $50 million round of funding in November 2014, and to $20 billion in late 2015 as the company closed an $880 million round of funding.
 In 2018, Morgan Stanley valued the company at $6 billion.
 On October 18, 2018, The Wall Street Journal reported that Palantir considered an IPO in the first half of 2019 following a $41 billion valuation.
 Before its IPO, Palantir had not made a profit.
 In July 2020, it filed for an IPO, and on September 30, 2020, it went public on the New York Stock Exchange through a direct public offering under the ticker symbol "PLTR".

 On September 6, 2024, S&P Global announced that Palantir would be added to the S&P 500 index.
 Its share price rose 14% the next trading day.

-On November 14, 2024, Palantir announced transfer of its stock listing from the New York Stock Exchange to the Nasdaq Global Select Market, effective November 26.
+On November 14, Palantir announced transfer of its stock listing from the New York Stock Exchange to the Nasdaq Global Select Market effective November 26.
 The company's Class A Common Stock continued to trade under the symbol PLTR.

-In 2025, The Economist called Palantir possibly the most overvalued firm of all time, with a market value of $430 billion—over 600 times its 2024 earnings.
+In 2025, The Economist called Palantir possibly "the most over-valued firm of all time", with a market value of $430 billion—over 600 times its 2024 earnings.
 As of November 2025, its shares were the most expensive on the S&P 500, at 85 times expected forward annual sales.

+Palantir was unprofitable for 20 years, reporting its first quarter of positive net income under non-GAAP metrics in Q4 2022 and its first quarter of positive GAAP net income in Q1 2023, totaling $31 million.

 Investments

-As of 2021, the company had invested over $400 million into nearly two dozen special-purpose acquisition company (SPAC) targets according to investment bank RBC Capital Markets, while bringing alongside those companies as customers.
+Palantir invested approximately $400 million in roughly 20 SPACs, a strategy that simultaneously positioned it as an investor in emerging companies and as a potential software provider to those portfolio companies, according to investment bank RBC Capital Markets.